shivaylamba/developer.adobe.com/docs/ROLLOUT.md

 ### Phase 2: New Open page for some

-The [Open page](https://www.adobe.io/open.html) will be powered by helix and made available to visitors in a restricted geography (e.g. Switzerland) (work tracked in ).
+The [Open page](https://www.adobe.io/open.html) will be powered by helix and made available to visitors in a restricted geography (e.g. Switzerland).
 All other visitors will still see all other pages powered by AEM (based on the default proxy strain).